About facet disease — overview

 Other symptoms of facet disease are generally associated with nerve compression and are felt in different areas of the neck or back, depending upon the affected vertebrae.
 These symptoms generally include pain, stiffness and tenderness.
 For example, if the breakdown occurs in the lower back, pain may radiate down through the buttocks, hip and upper leg.
 These symptoms are very similar to those associated with a fracture, torn muscle or herniated disc, so facet disease can sometimes be difficult to diagnose.

 Diagnosis and treatment of facet disease

-If you’re experiencing any of these symptoms, contact your doctor or other healthcare provider.
-He or she can determine whether or not the pain you feel is due to facet disease and recommend various treatment options including proper exercises, posture tips and osteopathic manipulations.
+If you experience any of these symptoms, it’s important to seek a proper diagnosis from a health care provider.
+He or she can determine whether your discomfort is caused by facet disease and recommend appropriate treatment options.
+Conservative treatment options can include exercise, medication, rest, hot and cold compression therapy and posture correction.
 Visit our facet disease treatments page for more details.